jakubfiala/sharawadji/README.md

 A library for playing spatialised audio localised in embedded Google Street View.

-Heavily based on the [Sounds of Street View Framework](https://github.com/Amplifon/Sounds-of-Street-View-Framework) by Amplifon.

 ## Usage

 First, you need to create a JSON/JavaScript array containing the soundwalk data.